mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 > This kind of mining involves using rooms full of supercomputers to make something that is purposefully arbitrary: essentially, one computer thinks of a number between one and infinity and other computers take trillions of guesses at what it is.

 This translates to a waste of environmental resources.
 Like clean air.
 The data centers involved in Bitcoin mining output a significant amount of carbon dioxide and consume significant amounts of water to cool off the equipment.

+> There’s something inherently not credible about creating trillions in virtual wealth with nothing ever actually being accomplished and no actual product made or service rendered.
+It’s like Tinker Bell’s light—its power source is based solely on enough children believing in it.
+Unfortunately, what is real is the unfathomable amount of electricity that those massive supercomputers suck up for their “mining.”
+The power being used right now to guess numbers and win imaginary prizes is the same as all the electricity needed to light all of New York City.